aiolifx/aiolifx/README.md

 # Installation

-Download this, go to the directory and do
+We are on PyPi so

+     pip3 install aiolifx
+or
-        python3 -m pip install .
+     python3 -m pip install aiolifx

-Seems to do the trick
+NOTE: When installing with Python 3.4, the installation produce an error message
+      (syntax error).
+This can be safely ignored.

 # How to use